 Examples, case studies, practice questions, review quiz with immediate audio and visual feedback

 To run Primary Care Primer: Coding for Primary Care on your computer, the CD-ROM option requires a PC with Microsoft Windows 7, 8, or later, and a CD-ROM drive.
 The Cloud-CD™ option is compatible with either an Apple Mac or a Windows PC.

-Additional users: For this course, we offer user licenses for additional users sharing the same CD, for $90 each additional user.
+Additional users: For this course, we offer user licenses for additional users sharing the same CD-ROM or Cloud-CD, for only $90 each additional user.
 Must be purchased at the same time as the CD.
 A great way for significant savings when multiple users can share the same CD.

 Any questions, just call us toll free at 800-515-3235.